Glossary

 Lifecycle Management

-Lifecycle Management is a process through which identities are managed throughout its lifecycle such as from creation to deletion.
-For example, in the Joiner - Mover - Leaver (JML) case, an employee joins an organization, his / her / their identity is created / granted certain access to systems / resources needed for their job execution.
-Later on, they move to a dierent department, their access to systems / resources are modified (added / deleted) to make sure they can do their job for his / her / their new department.
+Lifecycle Management is a process through which identities are managed throughout their lifecycle such as from creation to deletion.
+For example, in the Joiner-Mover-Leaver (JML) case, an employee joins an organization, and his / her / their identity is created/granted certain access to systems/resources needed for their job execution.
+Later on, they move to a different department, and their access to systems/resources is modified (added/deleted) to make sure they can do their job for his / her / their new department.
 Once that employee leaves the organization, his / her / their accesses are removed and ultimately, identities are deleted as per the corporate policy.

 Lightweight Directory Access Protocol (LDAP)